pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ...and it may not be the best tool for the job&mdash; see *"The Great DAO Hack"*!
 We'll come back to this later...

+???

+:TODO: picture with other languages in it <!--pic02-->